 - The methods for assuring delivery of the insurance products and delivery of health care services covered by such products to the enrollees, including any variations.
 (Section 2102(a)(4); 42 CFR 457.490(a)) - The utilization control systems designed to ensure that enrollees receiving health care services under the State plan receive only appropriate and medically necessary health care consistent with the benefit package described in the approved State plan.
 (Section 2102(a)(4); 42 CFR 457.490(b)) - The State of West Virginia provides health insurance benefits through a plan managed by the Children's Health Insurance Agency, within the Department of Health and Human Resources, using the same fiscal agent as the state Medicaid program.
 Pharmacy benefits are administered by a Pharmacy Benefit Manager (PBM) used by the state employees' insurance agency.

 Primary care centers and school-based health centers, which provide low-income families with health care services, are also included in the provider network to assure access for children in rural areas served by these facilities, as well as emphasis on preventive services.

-populations need to answer the remaining questions under Section 3 (starting with 3.1.1.2).
+Guidance: Only States that use a managed care delivery system for all or some CHIP populations need to answer the remaining questions under Section 3 (starting with 3.1.1.2).
 If the State uses a managed care delivery system for only some of its CHIP population, the State's responses to the following questions will only apply to those populations.
 3.1.1.2 Do any of your CHIP populations that receive services through a managed care delivery system receive any services outside of a managed care delivery system?
 No Yes If yes, please describe which services are carved out of your managed care delivery system and how the State provides these services to an enrollee, such as through fee-for-service.
 Examples of carved out services may include transportation and dental, among others.
 Pharmacy is carved out and services are provided through a pharmacy benefits manager.
 Also, Birth-to-Three services are carved out and paid by fee-for-service.
-Use of a Man Populations naged Care Delivery System for All or Some of the State's CHIP 3.1.2.1 Check each of the types of entities below that the State will contract with under its managed care delivery system, and select and/or explain the method(s) of payment that the State will use: ✓ Managed care organization (MCO) (42 CFR 457.10) ✓ Capitation payment Describe population served: All WVCHIP members. - · · · · · · Guidance: Describe population served: All WVCHIP members.
-Prepaid inpatient health plan (PIHP) (42 CFR 457.10) Capitation payment Other (please explain) Use of a Man Populations
+3.1.2 Use of a Man Populations aged Care Delivery System for All or Some of the State's CHIP 3.1.2.1 Check each of the types of entities below that the State will contract with under its managed care delivery system, and select and/or explain the method(s) of payment that the State will use: ✓ Managed care organization (MCO) (42 CFR 457.10) ✓ Capitation payment Describe population served: All WVCHIP members.
+Prepaid inpatient health plan (PIHP) (42 CFR 457.10) Capitation payment Other (please explain) Describe population served: